-More than just a game, sport reflected the wrenching changes of the 1960s — racial tensions, the U.S. anti-war movement, women’s rights and decolonialization.
+More than just a game, sport reflected wrenching changes in the 1960s — racial tension, the U.S. antiwar movement, women’s rights, decolonialization.

 Spectacular aerial shots opening the Italian documentary “La Grande Olimpiade” juxtapose the torch relay from Mount Olympus with athletes’ parading across the Tiber before entering the Olympic stadium for the opening ceremony of the 1960 Rome Games.